This page provides release notes for the Agora MediaPlayer Kit plugin.

 1. Sharing media resources

-To enrich the live playability, the broadcaster can synchronously share the playback of the local and online media resource with all users in the channel.
+To enrich the live playability, the host can synchronously share the playback of the local and online media resource with all users in the channel.

 2. Playing multiple media resources simultaneously

-To meet various demands for a varied audience, the broadcaster can play multiple media resources simultaneously by creating multiple instances of AgoraMediaPlayerKit.
+To meet various demands for a varied audience, the host can play multiple media resources simultaneously by creating multiple instances of AgoraMediaPlayerKit.

 3. Playback controls